Vevi: History

-In 1913, with the conditions of the Treaty of Bucharest, when this part of Macedonia became part of Greece, and after the Balkan Wars, a lot of locals emigrated to Bulgaria.
+In 1913, with the conditions of the Treaty of Bucharest, when this part of Macedonia became part of Greece, and after the Balkan Wars, a lot of locals emigrated to Macedonia.
 The village was renamed Vevi in 1926.
 During the occupation of Greece in the Second World War and in the Greek Civil War the village supported the separatist side and retaliation followed from supporters of the Greek side.
 Following World War II as well as the Greek Civil War it saw more exodus on the part of the town's non-Greek inhabitants.

 Demographics

 Vevi had 806 inhabitants in 1981.
 In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Vevi was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language but mostly did not use it.

 Transport

 The settlement is served BY Regional and Proastiakos services to Thessaloniki and Florina.